"Failure is the opportunity to begin again more intelligently" - Henry Ford

 Sometimes you put all the time and effort, do diet, show up at the gym or do some home workout ... but why the scale numbers are not changing?
 Chances are but maybe poor exercise or bad workout habits are the ones hiding your precious burned calories.
 Fitness experts reveal the most common ways people cheat at their workouts without even realizing it, and do offer ways to kick those saboteurs to the curb.
 This is not the purpose of this article though but you can read more here.

 Aerobic exercise (lower intensity training: jogging, running, cardio) increases your endurance and cardiac health while anaerobic exercise (higher intensity training: weight training, calisthenic) will help you to burn a bit less fat than with aerobic but it will also help you gain lean muscle mass.
 Perhaps you should try to concentrate more on aerobic exercising or better if you do a combination of aerobic and anaerobic.
-Virtual Personal Trainer promotes both types of exercises...
+This online trainer promotes both types of exercises...
 Read more

 Too long workouts